SuperYoungWee/discordneutron/README.md

 # Discord Neutron
 help me to make this theme even better!
 Join the discord server!
-Suggestions and bugs repport are welcome https://discord.gg/nfggDZz
+Suggestions and bugs reports are welcome https://discord.gg/nfggDZz

 # What is Discord Neutron ?
 Discord Neutron is a theme meant to improve your experience.
 Discord Neutron is made to be highly customizable and even more compact.
-The theme has been updated to support Discord's lastests updates, I also made a few fixes just an hour later!
-You can easily change the theme's colors using HEX or RGB.
+The theme is always updated just a few hours (max) after discords updates

 #### Neutron X
 ![Neutron X](https://i.imgur.com/LNtTeZi.jpg)